Energy23/JupyterHub/Classroom/README.md

 * Nginx

 ## Build Classroom Docker Image
+**Before building image, make sure that you've set the right git url in dockerfile, here is a setup for university of paderborn (Line
 Now we have to build the Docker image for the classroom container:
 ```bash
 docker build -t NAMESPACE/NAME:Version .